 The ARPG are the owners and operators of the Doon Valley Railway

 The Group was founded in 1974 with a view to preserving Scottish industrial railway heritage.
-This website chronicles the history of the Group and of industrial railways in Scotland, with particular reference to the former NCB system at Waterside, part of which the Group has preserved.
+This page chronicles the history of the Group and of industrial railways in Scotland, with particular reference to the former NCB system at Waterside, part of which the Group has preserved.

 The Ayrshire Railway Preservation Group was founded in 1974, at a time when it was clear that private industrial railways were closing and an era was coming to an end.
 It has always been the Group’s special aim to preserve some of Scotland’s industrial railway heritage, especially that of Ayrshire and south-west Scotland.